43615/dcim/README.md

 - `a` now uses the least significant 32 bits.
 - `A` converts a number to a string in 32-bit blocks corresponding to characters, similarly to `P`(which parses bytes as UTF-8).
 ## Manual register number selection
-- `,` writes a number to a single-use manual register number selector.
+- `,` writes a number to a single-use manual register number selector and marks it as valid.
 - This selector can only be written to and expires (becomes invalid) at the next call of any register command.
 - When it's valid, register commands don't process the next character as a register name.
 - Example: `[test] sa 97,l p` (assuming input base is 10).